CurlyWurly-1/Chatbot/README.md

    - openai.api_key = "zz-xxxxxxxxxxyyyyyyyyyyzzzzzzzzzzaaaaaaaaaabbbbbbbb"

-USAGE
+USAGE - Brief info on how it works
  - The concept of is this - Whatever you say at the "listening" prompt will be translated into text by the speech recogntiion part of the program.
-This text is then fed to GPT-3 and if GPT-3 understands it correctly, it will return another text sentence which should be semantically relevant.
+This text is then fed to GPT-3 which should return another text sentence which should be semantically relevant.
 This new text is then spoken back to you.
  - To get this working, try executing it first with a headset.
 If the headset is working OK, then the program should automatically pick up which device to use (Nano can be tricky here).
  - Only speak after you see "listening".
 The program automatically detects when you have finished speaking and if all OK, you should then see "processing".
 The spoken output will then be issued and after it has finished, you will see "listening" again
  - Try asking "Who are you".
 The reply should say "Buddy" but be aware that if your device performance is poor, you may have to wait quite a few seconds for the speech recognition part to complete.
 If you don't get anything spoken back after 20 seconds, something is wrong - Check the device connections